goldylukka/docs-product/src/develop/reuse-and-refactor/strong-weak-dependencies.md

 * Static Entities
 * Structures

-If the consumer is reusing more than one element exposed by the same producer module, the consumer has a **weak dependency** to that producer only if **all the elements** belong to the list above.
+If the consumer is reusing more than one element exposed by the same producer module, the consumer has a **weak dependency** to that producer only if **all the (consumed) elements** belong to the list above.